AcChosen/VR-Stage-Lighting/README.md

 This is the bare bones setup for these shaders.
 They contain a light weight version of the shaders that are GPU instanced through a compatible Udon Script.
 This setup is for people who want to create their own methods of controlling the lights via Udon and serves as the basis for the 3 other systems.
 The basic features it comes with include:

--GPU instanced properties/variables and methods to update them.
+- GPU instanced properties/variables and methods to update them.
--Target Following for movers.
+- Target Following for movers.
--Custom Inspectors.
+- Custom Inspectors.

 Future systems will also derive from this set of scripts.